mercadopago/devsite-docs/guides/additional-content/how-tos/improve-approval.en.md

 >
 > Note
 >
-> If you use Checkout Pro or Web Tokenize Checkout, you already implement our security methods to prevent fraud.
+> If you use Checkout Pro, you already implement our security methods to prevent fraud.

 ### Add our security code into your website